Danger Within: Plot

 The escape committee realises that Benucci knew when and where the three POWs planned to escape and had positioned himself in the best place to ambush them.
 The only logical explanation is that there really is a traitor among the POWs, who has betrayed them by passing information to Benucci.
 That also means that Benucci must already know about another tunnel they are working on, intended for a mass escape of POWs.
 The prisoners realise that Benucci could easily intervene to prevent the next escape attempt from taking place, if he wanted to.
 They assume that Benucci prefers to let preparations continue so the informer can tell him the date and time of the escape, allowing Benucci to wait at the other end of the tunnel to machine-gun as many POWs as he can.

 The race is on to find the informer, and for the rest of the inmates to escape en masse before the camp is handed over to the Nazis, following the Italian Armistice.
-The escape plan, devised by Lieutenant Colonel Huxley (Bernard Lee), is for the prisoners to make their escape during the day, under the cover of a production of Hamlet in the theatre hut by a group of POWs led by Captain Rupert Callender (Dennis Price).
-They assume that Benucci would never expect the POWs would try to escape in broad daylight.
+The escape plan, devised by Lieutenant Colonel Huxley, is for the prisoners to make their escape during the day, under the cover of a production of Hamlet in the theatre hut by a group of POWs led by Captain Rupert Callender.
+They assume that Benucci would never expect the POWs to attempt an escape in broad daylight.